rootstrap/blog/content/Simple dynamic settings for Django - Jorge Michelena.md

 Not long ago I finished working on a small project in Django when I realized that it could be improved greatly by adding a single feature.
 There were a few functionalities depending directly on constant values defined in the *settings* file but given their nature it seemed like a good idea to be able to modify them on runtime, that way the application's behavior could be altered without having to edit its settings file and deploy the project again.

-After doing some research on the topic I learned that there were a few libraries that provide an implementation to handle editable or dynamic settings, but I felt they were a little overkill for the purposes of this project.
+After doing some research on the topic I learned that there are a few libraries that provide an implementation to handle editable or dynamic settings, but I felt they are a little overkill for the purposes of this project.
 Given that, I decided to implement my own solution which is simpler than the ones that are already implemented.

 ### Editing periodic celery tasks schedules

 The project included a couple periodic tasks running with Celery and I wanted to be able to edit those tasks' schedules, in this case the solution was very straightforward thanks to [django-celery-beat](https://github.com/celery/django-celery-beat).

-Django-celery-beat is a library for Django that provides us with models for periodic tasks and models that helps us define and modify with a great degree of freedom when and how those tasks will be executed.
+Django-celery-beat is a library for Django that provides us with models for periodic tasks and models that help us to define and modify when and how those tasks will be executed; having a great degree of freedom.
 It can be done through code or the Django admin page, which results very helpful.

 Assuming you already have Celery integrated to your Django project all you have to do is install django-celery-beat and modify your settings file re-assigning or defining the `CELERY_BEAT_SCHEDULER` to be `'django_celery_beat.schedulers:DatabaseScheduler'`.
 After that all you have to do is run the `manage.py migrate` command and you are done.